Ground Stability Surveys

 - Peat shrinkage.
 Peatland areas can experience ground subsidence as organic material decomposes and compacts.

 - Landslides and coastal erosion.
-Steep terrain and unstable coastal regions are susceptible to slope instability and landslides, especially after heavy rainfall or human disturbances.
+Steep terrain and unstable coastal regions are susceptible to slope stability issues and landslides, especially after heavy rainfall or human disturbances.

 Who is responsible for land stability issues?